 8 Classic Vegetarian Recipes from Chennai's Culinary Scene

-Here are 8 classic vegetarian recipes that embody the timeless flavours of Chennai.
+Here are 8 classic vegetarian recipes that embody the timeless flavors of Chennai.

 1. Arachuvitta Sambar

-The term arachuvitta translates directly to freshly ground, and the star of the dish is the masala paste made from roasted spices and coconut.
-Arachuvitta sambars tend to be deeply flavored, slow-cooked recipes made with love and traditions, as opposed to quickly stirred sambars.
+The term “arachuvitta” translates directly to “freshly ground,” and the star of the dish is the masala paste made from roasted spices and coconut.
+Arachuvitta sambars tend to be deeply flavored, slow-cooked classic vegetarian recipes made with love and traditions, as opposed to quickly stirred sambars.

 Key Points:

-• The fresh-mixed masala paste (coriander seeds, chana dal, coconut, red chillies) and make it aromatic and rich.
+- The fresh-mixed masala paste (coriander seeds, chana dal, coconut, and red chilies) and make it aromatic and rich.

-• The dish is tempered with mustard seeds, hing, curry leaves and dried chillies.
+- The dish is tempered with mustard seeds, hing, curry leaves, and dried chilies.

-It’s serves best with hot rice, a spoonful a ghee, and a crunchy vegetable poriyal.
+It’s served best with hot rice, a spoonful of ghee, and a crunchy vegetable poriyal.

 2. Paruppu Usili (Beans or Cluster Beans Usili)

-This is a incredibly healthy side dish where lentils are transformed into a crumbly mixed with vegetables.
-It is a signature dish in many Tamil Brahmin homes and is typically paired with vatha kuzhambu or sambars.
+This is an incredibly healthy side dish where lentils are transformed into a crumble mixed with vegetables.
+It is a signature dish in many Tamil Brahmin homes and is typically paired with vatha kuzhambu or sambar.

 Key Points:

-• Toor dal and chana dal are soaked then ground coarsely with red chillies, then steamed into a paste and crumbled.
+- Toor dal and chana dal are soaked, then ground coarsely with red chilies, then steamed into a paste and crumbled.

 3. Avial